🎨 Reasons why the RGB color model is not used in printing and packaging.

 This refers to the colors you are able to see on the screen right now, it does not translate the same way through printing.

-Every color that they displayed is a combination of the Red, Green and Blue.
+Every color that they displayed is a combination of Red, Green, and Blue.

 For instance, a combination of red and green produces yellow; a mix of green and blue yields cyan, and adding blue to red gives you magenta.